milojezek/milojezek/README.md

-# Hi!
-I'm Miloslav 👋

-- ✨ I'm particularly interested in <b>Android Development</b>
-- 🌱 I learn to create Android apps using <b>Kotlin</b> and <b>Android Studio</b>
-- 👨‍💻 Currently, I'm working mainly on my pomodoro app
+# Hello👋

+👨‍💻 My name is Miloslav and I'm a beginning, self-taught Android Developer.

+🌱 I'm currently learning Android development using Kotlin

-- 🛠️ I'd like to collaborate on small projects, preferably Android apps
+🛠️ I'd like to collaborate on small projects, preferably (surprisingly) Android apps

-- ✉️ You can reach me via [LinkedIn](https://www.linkedin.com/in/miloslav-jezek/) or email: milojezek4apps@gmail.com
+✉️ You can reach me via [LinkedIn](https://www.linkedin.com/in/miloslav-jezek/) or email: milojezek4apps@gmail.com

 <!---
 milojezek/milojezek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.